Header Banner

-How To: Turn Your HTC One into a Portable N64 Gaming System
+How to Turn Your HTC One into a Portable N64 Gaming System

 My favorite type of video game is first-person shooters, and the one that started it all for me was GoldenEye 007.
 There was just something about the controls, fast-paced action, and free-roaming environment that got me hooked.